-One of the items given in the info window is the code for that particular square.
+One of the items given in the information window is the code for that particular square.
 Each code is 6 characters long.
 Consider the square 17NU41.
 The The first 2 characters ("17") identify the "zone".
 The next 2 characters ("NU") identify the "block" (generally a square 100 km on each side) within that zone.
 The final two characters ("41") indicate the specific 10 km square within that block.
 The location and naming of the square is explained further in this figure from Bird Studies Canada.
 The map shows that a few "seam squares" at zone boundaries are of smaller size than 10 km by 10 km and are more like triangles).

 We have divided Ontario into 49 units based on political boundaries, which we call "TEA counties."
 We use the term "counties" because this was the former name for all upper-tier municipalities in southern Ontario.
 The 49 units include 27 units with "county" or "counties" in the name, 11 districts (e.g., Algoma District), 6 regions (e.g., Waterloo Region), and 5 single-tier municipalities (Chatham-Kent, Hamilton, Kawartha Lakes, Ottawa and Toronto).